13 Foods That Fight Inflammation

 Ginger and turmeric

-These spices, common in Asian and Indian cooking, have been shown in various studies to hold anti-inflammatory properties.
-“While the evidence in terms of RA inflammation is not very strong, they are vegetables—and part of a healthy, vegetable-rich diet,” says Dr. Costenbader.
+These spices, common in Asian and Indian cooking, have been shown in various studies to hold anti-inflammatory properties,” says Dr. Costenbader.

 Turmeric, the pungent, golden spice used in curry, appears to work in the body by helping to turn off NF-kappa B, a compound that's integral to triggering the process of inflammation, research shows.
 Turmeric's cousin ginger, meanwhile, may cut inflammation in the gut when taken in supplement form.